javalons/MNMDemo/README.md

 - The application is developed based on Clean Architecture and MVP UI Pattern.

-- The application uses Dagger 2 for dependency injection using two different scopes depends on the component.
+- The application uses Dagger 2 for dependency injection using different scopes annotations depends on the component.

 - The architecture is distributed in four important packages, data (for API networking and data model) , di (for dependency injection),